Head, Shoulders, Knees and Toes

 "Head, Shoulders, Knees and Toes" is a children's song.
-The song was documented as early as 1912 and in 1961.
-It is often sung to the tune of "There Is a Tavern in the Town", although it is sometimes sung to the tune of "Here We Go Round the Mulberry Bush" or "London Bridge Is Falling Down".
-The latter version is commonly used in Canada and other British influenced countries.
-In the Czech Republic, it is sung to the tune "Když jsem přišel do Vršovic", which is known in English speaking countries as "Stodola, pumpa" or "Along the ranch path" in South Korea.
+The song was documented as early as 1912 and in 1921.
+It is often sung to the tune of "There Is a Tavern in the Town", but it has also been adapted to be sung to other tunes, including when translated to other languages.

 Description

 The song typically has only one verse, with lyrics similar to those below.
 The second line repeats the first line both in words and in melody, the third line has a rising tone, and the fourth line repeats the first two.
 Children might dance while they sing the song and touch their head, shoulders, knees, and toes in sequence to the words.